RedisLabs/redislabs-docs/content/rs/networking/port-configurations.md

     { "reserved_ports": ["11000", "13000-13010"] }
     ```

-### Change the admin console port
+### Change the Cluster Manager UI port

-The Redis Enterprise Software admin console uses port 8443, by default.
+The Redis Enterprise Software Cluster Manager UI uses port 8443, by default.
 You can change this to a custom port as long as the new port is not in use by another process.

 To change this port, run: